 The model ordinance language addresses land use concerns for both urban and rural areas, and thus not all the provisions may be appropriate for every community.
-Issues of solar access and nuisances associated with solar energy systems are of less consequence outside urban areas, where lot sizes are almost always greater than one acre.
-Solar farms and gardens (principal solar land uses) are much more likely to be proposed in rural areas rather than developed cities.
-However, urban areas should consider where solar farms or gardens can add value to the community and enable economic development of a valuable local resource.
+Issues of solar access and nuisances associated with small or accessory use solar energy systems are of less consequence in rural areas, where lot sizes are almost always greater than one acre.
+Large-scale and community- scale solar (principal solar land uses) are much more likely to be proposed in rural areas rather than developed cities.
+However, urban areas should consider where community- or large-scale solar can add value to the community and enable economic development of a valuable local resource.
 Rural communities should address rooftop and accessory ground-mount development, although the standards used in this model are designed more for the urban circumstances.